genepattern/genepattern-server/resources/wrapper_scripts/README.txt

 E.g. edit custom.properties
     env-custom=env-custom-macos.sh

+Note: the 'env-default.sh' file (if it is present) will always be loaded first, followed by the optional site customization file.

 There are a number of built-in site customizations:
 - env-custom-macos.sh; works for standard MacOS X instance.

 These files will also potentially be replaced when you install new versions of GP.
-It is very likely that you will need to made edits to these files.
+It is very likely that you will need to make edits to these files.
 Please coordinate with the GP Team so that these edits are incorporated into the next release of GP.

 Additional documentation is in the comments in the run-with-env.sh script.